gophergala2016/rex/README.md

 set-top boxes.

-This project delivers several examples to demonstrate the core technologies as well an provide an engaging (playable) multiplayer game experience to drive home the concept.
+This project delivers several examples to demonstrate the core technologies as well provide an engaging (playable) multiplayer game experience to drive home the concept.
 But, the core deliverable is the open source messaging framework that can be used to build more advanced games when more resources (i.e. time and money) are available.

 For more information about how a REx application works see the design [document](docs/design.md).